HewlettPackard/oneview-chef/README.md

     $export I3S_URL=<i3s-endpoint>
     ```

-### Client Property
-Explicitly pass in the `client` property to each resource (see the [Resource Properties](#resource-properties) section below).
-This takes precedence over environment variables and allows you to set more client properties.
-This also allows you to get these credentials from other sources like encrypted databags, Vault, etc.

-HPE Synergy Image Streamer access token is the same as the HPE OneView associated appliance, so most of its credentials you may get from the HPE OneView.

 ### API version
 When using the resources a API version will be selected to interact with the resources in each HPE OneView correct API versions.
 To select the desired one, you may use one of the following methods: